-Mark Deutsch, a Richmond, Va.-based marketing and networking consultant, says he is seeing small businesses succeed by spending less time and money on formal advertising campaigns and putting more effort into converting happy customers into loyal referral sources.
+Mark Deutsch, a Richmond, Virginia-based marketing and networking consultant, says he is seeing small businesses succeed by spending less time and money on formal advertising campaigns and putting more effort into converting happy customers into loyal referral sources.

-But to make outreach and marketing efforts targeted toward your existing customers worthwhile, you need to establish the groundwork for a referral program so you can maximize the benefits and measure the results.
+To ensure outreach and marketing efforts targeted toward your existing customers worthwhile, you need to establish the groundwork for a referral program so you can maximize the benefits and measure the results.

 Build a strong foundation

 Before you encourage customers to spread the word about your business, step back and make sure that your products or services are worth referring, that you are providing each customer with a personal, positive experience and that your are ready to build your business presence.

 “The first step is to get your house in order and understand your client base,” Deutsch says.

 Be confident that your finances are in order, your business plan is set, your mission is clear and that you have the right staff and facilities to satisfy existing customers—and take on new ones.